hapax/hapax.github.io/assets/teaching.md

 The truth is that scrubland is easy for everyone but the students.
-You don't need to be a good hiker to guide a class through the scrubland, and if you want to write a textbook, just "shrubbify" and fill the book with barcode variants of the same problem.
+You don't need to be a good hiker to guide a class through the scrubland, and if you want to write a textbook, just "shrubbify" and fill the book with lifeless variants of the same problem.
 But the responsibility for getting us out of the scrubland doesn't lie with teachers, or even textbook writers, but the people who write the curriculum.
 And from their perspective, it's much easier to maintain the